What to Look for in Stargazing Equipment: An Informed Buyer's Guide

 Is setting up a telescope difficult?
 This depends on the model.
 Some, like the Gskyer Telescope, are simple, while others require more steps.

-telescope astronomy - Build quality and design details up close
+MEEZAA Telescope, Telescope for Adults High Powered Professional, 90mm — Build quality and design details up close

 Build quality and design details up close